halyosyx/Smart-To-do/README.md

 ## Warnings
 Need API Keys for using imdb-api API and yelp-fusion API.
-There is a limit for API calls once it's over you need to regenerate a key it .
+There is a limit for API calls once it's over you need to regenerate a key to work.